asafdav2/asafdav2.github.io/_posts/2017-01-14-how-well-do-you-know-node-js-answers-part-1.markdown

 ---

 Recently I came across a blog post titled [How well do you know Node.js?](https://edgecoders.com/how-well-do-you-know-node-js-36b1473c01c8#.sxqlki3ar).
 In it, Samer Buna lists 48 questions which be expects a Node.js developer to be able to answer.
 This post is part 1 of my attempt to provide answers to these questions.
+You can check out [part 2]({% post_url 2017-01-18-how-well-do-you-know-node-js-answers-part-2 %}).

 ### What is the relationship between Node.js and V8?
 Can Node work without V8?
 V8 is a JavaScript engine developed by The Chromium Project, first for the Google Chrome web browser and later for other projects, including Node.js.